TheTimKiely/SafeToSwim/README.md

 2. Install the Expo NPM module globally.  https://expo.io/learn
 3. cd into app/safe-to-swim.
 4. Execute `exp start`
+5. Scan the resulting QR code with the Expo app on your phone.

 ## Roadmap
 1) Identify algae blooms